-What Can a Handyman Do in Sunnyvale, California?
+What Can a Handyman Do Without a License in Sunnyvale, California?

 In Sunnyvale (Santa Clara County), contractor licensing is primarily regulated by the California Contractors State License Board (CSLB).
 California has a “handyman”/minor-work exemption only for projects where the total contract price is under $500 (labor + materials) and the work is not split into multiple contracts to evade the limit; above that, a CSLB contractor license is required.
 Even when exempt from CSLB licensing, you still may need City of Sunnyvale permits and a Sunnyvale business license, and you must follow specialty rules for electrical, plumbing, HVAC, and asbestos-related work.